Vulnerability Assessment vs Penetration Testing vs Red Teaming

 Red Teaming

-Red Teaming provides a real-world view into what an attacker would do to compromise your organization’s assets.
-Red Teaming takes the simulated attack further than a penetration test, truly mimicking an actual attack.
-Post exploitation is the primary differentiator for Red Teaming, going well beyond PoCs to demonstrate the real-life damage that could occur if your company were to be compromised.
-Post Exploitation can include exfiltrating sensitive data (PHI/PII/Intellectual Property), obtaining persistence, elevating privileges within the network domain, pivoting from the compromised host to other trusted networks, and so much more.
+Red teaming provides a real-world view of what an attacker would do to compromise your organization’s assets.
+Red teaming takes the simulated attack further than a penetration test, truly mimicking an actual attack.
+Post-exploitation is the primary differentiator for red teaming, going well beyond PoCs to demonstrate the real-life damage that could occur if your company were to be compromised.
+Post exploitation can include exfiltrating sensitive data (PHI/PII/Intellectual Property), obtaining persistence, elevating privileges within the network domain, pivoting from the compromised host to other trusted networks, and so much more.

 Each security testing service is designed to meet different security goals within your organization.
 Vulnerability assessments and penetration testing focus on breadth, rather than depth and are constrained to the given component being tested, like your network infrastructure or web applications.
 In contrast, Red Teams will identify potential weak points and string together seemingly unrelated vulnerabilities to create composite attack scenarios, exposing vulnerabilities and risks encompassing your technology, people, and/or physical assets.

-For more information on vulnerability assessments, penetration testing, or red teaming, reach out to our security analysts for a consultation.
+For more information on a vulnerability assessment vs. penetration testing vs. red teaming, reach out to our security analysts for a consultation.

 PASTA Threat Modeling: The Process for Attack Simulation and Threat Analysis